mattkgwhite/home-ops/README.md

 ## Kubernetes

-These are the configurations for kuberentes specifically for GitOps applications [ArgoCD](https://argoproj.github.io/cd/) and [FluxCD](https://fluxcd.io/). *These configurations are a work in progress and are subject to change.*
+Currently there is only one available configuration for Kubernetes and GitOps which is [ArgoCD](https://argoproj.github.io/cd/).
+The documentation for this can be found in [Docs -> Setup -> Argo](docs/setup/argo.md)

+There will eventually be a configuration for FluxCD added for a Flux based deployment. *However until further notice this currently on hold, while the Argo configuration completed and documented.
+These configuration are also subject to change.*

+Please refer to the documentation previously linked to find what is currently deployed in the Kubernetes.
+There is an active [ToDo List](docs/todo.md) which will remain as up to date as possible with current pending tasks / deployments and which deployment they are linked to.

-The configurations contain basic functionality of kubernetes that are specific to both ArgoCD and FluxCD, to test applications or for permanent configuration and deployment.
+There will also be a template / basic configuration for both ArgoCD and FluxCD, to test applications. *For FluxCD this is planned for a later time.*

-Basic functionality, includes SSL (Cert-Manager), DNS (External DNS), Ingress (Gateway / Ingress-Nginx / Kong), Monitoring (Kube-Prometheus-Stack - Grafana, Loki, PrometheusDB), Secret Management (External Secrets & 1Password)
+Basic functionality, includes SSL (Cert-Manager), DNS (External DNS), Ingress (Gateway), Monitoring (Kube-Prometheus-Stack - Grafana, Loki, PrometheusDB), Secret Management (External Secrets & 1Password)

+### Kubernetes - Template Clusters

+Argo's template cluster can currently be found under [templates -> argo](templates/argo/)

 ## Docs